-The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
+Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.

 All investing involves risk including loss of principal.
 No strategy assures success or protects against loss.
-There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
-Diversification does not protect against market risk.